These fall planter ideas will help you choose and create beautiful container gardens that will last well into the winter season.

-As summer comes to an end, it's time to spruce up or create new pots of color, for your entrance.
+As summer comes to an end, it's time to spruce up or create new fall pots of color, for your entrance, patio, or porch.
 Today I'm sharing some of my favorite fall planter ideas that will last several months.
+These ideas work well for any container gardens you've planted.

 Fall Planter Ideas

-I kept the Lamium because it will overwinter in this pot, and it has a nice creeping nature.
+I kept the Lamium because it will overwinter in this pot, and it has a nice trailing habit.
 The three plants shown above are all annuals.
 They will not make it past a couple of frosts, but since the planter is located on a covered porch, I trust that they will hold their own through the end of November.
+After that, I'll be changing things up for the holidays.

-Even better choices are the three listed above because they're all hardy perennials in my area, and will last through the winter.
+Even better choices for fall container gardens are the three listed above because they're all hardy perennials in my area, and will last through the winter.
 Depending on how cold it gets, I could keep them there until next year.
 However, I will probably move them into the garden, on a warm day in late November, or early December, to make room for new Christmas decor.

 More Fall Planter Tips